 In this page

-The purpose of the Guidance is to confirm the priorities that Welsh Government will support through the Safe Routes in Communities Grant to local authorities in Wales in 2023 to 2024.
+This guidance confirms the priorities that Welsh Government will support through the Safe Routes in Communities grant to local authorities in Wales in 2024 to 2025.

-The Guidance also sets out the process by which local authorities should submit applications in line with these priorities, for consideration by the Welsh Government, and how they will be assessed.
+The guidance also sets out how local authorities should submit applications in line with these priorities, for consideration by the Welsh Government, and how they will be assessed.

 The application forms reflect the new WelTAG approach.